Frequently Asked Questions

 State laws vary regarding requirements to purchase prescription drugs that are not Controlled Substances for use in research.
 For example, Florida and Tennessee have laws very similar to those in Georgia, but North Carolina does not.

 The amount of time it takes to get a permit varies depending on individual circumstances and agency caseload.
-A wait of at least 5 weeks is not unusual.
-The Georgia Drugs and Narcotics Agency (GDNA) will need to inspect your facility before the permit is granted.
-They will check to make sure you have appropriate security, procedures, and documentation set up.
+A wait of at least five weeks is not unusual.
+The Georgia Drugs and Narcotics Agency (GDNA) must inspect your facility before granting the permit.
+They will check to ensure you have appropriate security, procedures, and documentation.

 Generally, the GDNA will require the following documentation:

-- Log of persons authorized to use Dangerous Drugs;
+- Log persons authorized to use Dangerous Drugs;

-- Log of all orders and receipts of Dangerous Drugs;
+- Log all orders and receipts of Dangerous Drugs;

 - Running use and disposition log for each container of Dangerous Drugs.